Streaming with HLS

 • save_hls_recording: true when you want to save the output of the live stream once the stream is finished; otherwise, false.
 This can be used as a replacement for cloud recording.

-• variant: specifies all the HLS variants to generate.
+• variants: specifies all the HLS variants to generate.
 Specified as array with following properties.

 • width: output width.